Resistin

-Discovery
+Discovery and structure

 Resistin was discovered in 2001 and identified as a hormone produced by adipose tissue, with a role in promoting insulin resistance.
-Elevated resistin levels were linked to insulin resistance and were shown to increase with obesity, supporting its role in metabolic dysfunction.

-Subsequent studies highlighted resistin's involvement in inflammatory processes and energy homeostasis, indicating a broader physiological role beyond insulin resistance.

-Recent reviews have synthesized these findings, supporting resistin's proposed role in mediating the link between obesity and insulin resistance, as well as its potential contributions to inflammation and metabolic diseases.

-Structure
+Specifically, elevated resistin levels appear to interfere with the action of insulin on adipose cells.
+Subsequent studies noted a link between resistin and activation of pro-inflammatory cytokines.

 Resistin is a cysteine-rich, secreted peptide hormone characterized by a unique multimeric structure.
 Each resistin monomer consists of a C-terminal, disulfide-rich beta-sandwich "head" domain and an N-terminal alpha-helical "tail" segment.
 The head domain adopts a six-stranded jelly-roll topology, forming two three-stranded antiparallel beta-sheets, while the tail segments associate to create three-stranded coiled coils.
 These monomers assemble into trimers, and further interchain disulfide linkages mediate the formation of tail-to-tail hexamers, resulting in a multimeric assembly stabilized by disulfide bonds.
-The C-terminal head domain is notable for its positive electrostatic surface and exposed hydrophobic residues, which may contribute to the protein's biological activity, including its antimicrobial properties.
 In circulation, resistin exists in multiple assembly states, including high-molecular-mass hexamers and lower-molecular-mass trimers, with the oligomeric form in humans showing greater proinflammatory activity.
-This structural organization is highly conserved within the resistin-like molecule (RELM) family and is thought to underpin resistin's diverse physiological roles.
+This structural organization is highly conserved within the resistin-like molecule family of peptide hormones.